- Author Contributions to the Manuscript and CRediT Taxonomy

 If POCUS Journal becomes aware of a dispute concerning the authorship of a submitted or published work, all editorial processes will be suspended until the matter is resolved.
 This includes pausing peer review, revisions, or publication-related communications.

-POCUS Journal reserves the right to reject any unpublished manuscript, including manuscripts that have been accepted but not yet published, if an authorship conflict cannot be resolved to the satisfaction of the editorial board.
+POCUS Journal reserves the right to reject any unpublished manuscript, including those that have been accepted but not yet published, if an authorship conflict cannot be resolved to the satisfaction of the editorial board.

 ORCID